Cutting and Self-Harm Factsheet (for Schools)

-Cutting is not a suicide attempt, but people who self-injure are more likely to attempt suicide.
-But even when suicide is not the goal, cutting can still cause serious injuries.
+These usually aren't suicide attempts, but people who self-injure are more likely to attempt suicide.
+But even when suicide is not the goal, self-harm can still cause serious injuries.

-Cutting can be a sign of emotional distress.
-Teens cut for many different reasons:
+Cutting and other self-injuries can be a sign of emotional distress.
+Teens do them for many different reasons:

-- Most teens who cut are struggling with powerful emotions and cutting gives them a sense of relief.
+- Most struggle with powerful emotions and cutting gives them a sense of relief.

-- Cutting provides a sense of control over other things teens can't control.
+- Self-harm provides a sense of control over other things teens can't control.

-- Cutting can start as an impulsive behavior, but it becomes harder to stop the more they do it.
+- It can start as an impulsive behavior, but it becomes harder to stop the more they do it.

-- Some teens who cut are also struggling with other urges, obsessions, or compulsive behaviors.
+- Some also struggle with other urges, obsessions, or compulsive behaviors.

-- People who cut are more likely to have mental health problems, like depression, anxiety, PTSD, or eating disorders.
+- People who self-injure are more likely to have mental health problems, like depression, anxiety, PTSD, or eating disorders.

 - hide marks on their body and, if the marks are noticed, make excuses for them

-- appear depressed, anxious, or overwhelmed, and get angry or upset if confronted about cutting
+- appear depressed, anxious, or overwhelmed, and get angry or upset if confronted about the self-harm

-- be doing poorly in school or seem socially isolated
+- do poorly in school or seem socially isolated

 What Teachers Can Do

-For many teens and preteens, cutting is a sign that they are dealing with emotional distress or mental illness.
-While some teens call attention to their cuts, others hide them out of shame.
-Many teens cut for a long time before anyone else knows.
+For many teens and preteens, cutting and other types of self-injury are a sign that they are dealing with emotional distress or mental illness.
+While some teens call attention to their cuts or injuries, others hide them out of shame.
+Many teens cut or self-injure for a long time before anyone else knows.